 “Bill’s cheating on her,” Tara retorts angrily.

 “That mother fucker!
 I’ll kill him!”
-Jason Stackhouse may be a tom cat, but he never promise a woman more than one evening’s pleasure.
+Jason Stackhouse may be a tom cat, but he never promises a woman more than one evening’s pleasure.
 He doesn’t string women along and he sure as hell doesn’t claim to be faithful.
 He may be a selfish prick, but you don’t hurt the members of his family.

 Surprisingly, Jason’s reaction makes Sookie laugh through her tears.
 She pulls back from the group hug to look at her brother.
 Jason stands there with his fists clenched and look of total fury on his face.
 Her brother and Bill had never gotten along; Jason is a good old country boy while Bill is an uptight stick in the mud.
 Jason didn’t get what his sister saw in Bill, but he loved her and was good to her, so Jason let it slide that he thought Bill was a bore.
 To know that Sookie is crying because of her husband’s extracurricular activities between the sheets makes Jason want to march through the woods to the Compton house on the other side of the cemetery and choke the life outta Bill.